 It was in Sol de México that Laura first came to musical maturity.
 She liked to tell the story of how she had a musical epiphany one night while playing on stage with the group, where certain concepts of bowing and phrasing that had previously eluded her suddenly became clear.
 Laura became a prolific transcriber of mariachi arrangements, which she published through Keiser Southern Music, Mel Bay Publications, and her own Mariachi Publishing Company.

-Professor Kilpatrick followed his wife to the Los Angeles area, where he got a teaching job at a high school and where the two shared a house together.
+Professor Kilpatrick followed his wife to the Los Angeles area, where he got a teaching job at a high school and where the two shared a house.
 After a year or so, however, the marriage fell apart and they divorced.
 Nonetheless, Laura never ceased to credit David as her principal mentor.
 As Cynthia Reifler Flores quotes Sobrino in her 2013 California State University at Los Angeles master’s thesis: “No question.
 David Kilpatrick.
 Absolutely.
 Without a doubt.
 On everything.
 You know, he’s the one that really prepared me for LA.”

 Mariachi Imperial de México

 In Mariachi Sol de México, Laura shared the first violin chair with renowned violinist Mario Rodríguez “El Mono.”
 In the summer of 1989, the two violinists, along with several other group members, left Sol de México to form the house band at a new restaurante in the town of Fullerton, about 25 miles from Cielito Lindo, called ¡Viva México!
-The new group, called Mariachi Imperial de México, went on to have considerable fame in its own right.
+The new group, named Mariachi Imperial de México, went on to have considerable fame in its own right.

 In June of 1990, Laura began dating a Yucatecan musician by the name of Dan Sobrino.
 They were listening to mariachis at the Carnitas Uruapan restaurant in Tijuana when Dan proposed to Laura.
 Three months later, on Mexican Independence Day, the two were married.
 They had two children, whom they baptized with the Mayan names Nicté and Nazul.
 Although both are musicians, neither one plays mariachi music.
 The marriage lasted 24 years, until Laura’s unfortunate demise.